How to Find Your Vocal Range

 Note down your highest notes

 once you locate the highest notes, you should record them by using the scientific pitch notation.
-Note down the highest normal-voiced note and the one the one that you can reach without straining be it in a falsetto or whistle range.
+Note down the highest normal-voiced note and the one that you can reach without straining be it in a falsetto or whistle range.
 As long as you can produce the note comfortably, it does not matter if it does not sound 100% perfect- practice will make it perfect in time!